 When offering CPE credits, NARUC abides by all applicable professional accrediting boards and agencies’ rules and regulations.
 NARUC will not be able to provide credit for attendees who left a session before the program ended.
 To attain compliance, ensure the integrity of our CPE processes, and preserve our offerings’ high value, attendees seeking credit, whose records verify full session participation, will receive full credit.

-The number of credit hours for the 2022 NARUC WRS will be provided in Mid-March.
+The number of credit hours for the 2022 NARUC Fall Rate School will be provided in Mid-September.

 At the end of this course, the learner will be able to: